oracle-devrel/cd3-automation-toolkit/README.md

 | Developer Services | Resource Manager, Oracle Kubernetes Engine (OKE) |
 | CIS Landing Zone Compliance | Download CIS Report Script, Execute CIS Report Script, VCN Flow Logs, Cloud Guard, Object Storage, Key Vault, Budget |

 `To ease the execution of toolkit, we have provided the steps to build an image which encloses the code base and its package dependencies.
-Follow the steps provided below to clone the repo and build the image.`
+Follow the steps provided below under 'Getting Started' to clone the repo and build the image.
+Then Follow the User Guides to start using the toolkit.`
 <br>

 ## Getting Started